 Cut the shrimp into smaller pieces, and then cut them into even smaller pieces (almost like a paste).
 In a large bowl, combine the pork, shrimp, and chopped green onion.
 Grate fresh ginger and add to the mixture.
 Add all the wonton seasoning ingredients to the mixture and mix well.
 We like to marinate them in the fridge for at least 2 hours.

 While you wrap wontons, bring a large pot of water to boil.
 Place a wonton wrapper on your hand.
-Place a teaspoon of the filling in the center of the wrapper.
+Place a teaspoon of the filling in the centre of the wrapper.
 Start with a small amount so it’s easier to work with.
 Use your finger to moisten the edges of the wrapper with water.

 When the edges have been moistened, fold the wrapper in half to create a rectangular shape, pressing any air that might be trapped around the filling.
 Fold the sides inward so that they overlap.